-- Learn the symptoms of carbon monoxide poisoning in this manual. - Never sleep in the vehicle while the genset is running unless the vehicle is equipped with a working carbon monoxide detector. - Disable the automatic genset starting feature of an inverter-charger or other automatic starting device before storing the vehicle or parking it in a garage or other confined space. - The exhaust system must be installed in accordance with the genset Installation Manual. - Engine cooling air must not be used for heating working or living spaces or compartments. - Make sure there is ample fresh air when operating the genset in a confined area.
+- Inspect for exhaust leaks at every startup and after every eight hours of running. - Prior to every startup and after every eight hours of running, all carbon monoxide detectors must be tested and confirmed to be working in accordance with the manufacturer's instructions or owners manual. - Learn the symptoms of carbon monoxide poisoning in the Operator's Manual. - Never occupy the vehicle while the genset is running unless the vehicle is equipped with a working carbon monoxide detector. - Do not operate the genset when the vehicle is in a confined space, such as a garage. - Disable the automatic genset starting feature of an inverter-charger or other automatic starting device before storing the vehicle or parking it in a garage or other confined space. - The exhaust system must be installed in accordance with the genset Installation Manual. - Engine cooling air must not be used for heating working or living spaces or compartments.